wkoszek/me/source/blog/2017-05-31-which-open-source-projects-should-you-contribute-to.html.md

 ---
-title: "How to select an Open Source project to contribute to"
+title: "Which Open Source Projects Should You Contribute To"
 author: "Wojciech Adam Koszek"
 klayout: post
 description: >